Rietta1/IternDevOps_Projects-/ProjectCICD_DockerAnsible/2AppServer_Tomcat.md

 ## WEBAPPS WEBSITE DEPLOYMENT AUTOMATION WITH CONTINUOUS INTEGRATION and CONTINOUS DEPLOYMENT.
-### DevOps Automation
+### DevOps Automation : Application Server

-DevOps automation refers to the use of tools, processes, and systems to automate various aspects of software development and IT operations.
-The goal of DevOps automation is to improve efficiency, speed up the software delivery process, and ensure consistent and reliable operations.
-Some examples of DevOps automation include continuous integration and delivery (CI/CD), infrastructure as code (IaC), configuration management, and monitoring and logging.
+In DevOps, application servers are a key component of the software delivery process, providing a platform for deploying and running applications.
+An application server is a type of server that is specifically designed to host and manage web-based applications.
+Application servers provide a platform for deploying web-based applications, allowing DevOps teams to easily manage and update applications throughout the development and deployment lifecycle.
+It can be integrated with other DevOps tools, such as CI/CD pipelines, to streamline the deployment process and ensure that applications are released quickly and with minimal errors.

 ### INTRODUCTION TO APPLICATION SERVER(TOMCAT)

 #### Task
-**Build and Lunch the Webapps site through a CICI pipline.
-This pipeline consists of a Workstation Server pulling the website from git to the Application Tomcat Server which has tomcat installed on it**
+Build and Lunch the Webapps site through a CICI pipline.
+This pipeline consists of a Workstation Server pulling the website from git to the Application Tomcat Server which has tomcat installed on it

 SERVER REQUIRMENTS:
-- JAVA
+- Java
-- TOMCAT
+- Tomcat

 ![Screenshot 2023-02-08 012722](https://user-images.githubusercontent.com/101978292/217397916-0c21b85c-73fa-449a-b23a-a810280d2221.jpg)